faisalgani/github-users/README.md

 # GitHub User Search App

 A simple React + Vite application to search GitHub users and display their public repositories.
-Built using Material UI (MUI), Zustand for state management, GitHub API and Vitest
+Built using Material UI (MUI), Zustand for state management, GitHub API and Vitest for unit testing

 ## 🔧 Tech Stack